Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Introduction

 \item \textbf{Prune and search}.
-Here one prunes away a constant fraction of the input, and continues the search recursively on the remaining input.
-The paramount example of such an algorithm is the linear time median finding algorithm, however, one can interpret many of the randomized algorithms in Computational Geometry as pruning algorithms \cite{c-arscg-88,cs-arscg-89,m-cgitr-94}.
+Here, one prunes away a constant fraction of the input and continues the search recursively on the remaining input.
+The paramount example of such an algorithm is the linear-time median finding algorithm.
+However, one can interpret many of the randomized algorithms in Computational Geometry as pruning algorithms \cite{c-arscg-88,cs-arscg-89,m-cgitr-94}.
 For example, linear programming in constant dimension in linear time \cite{m-lpltw-84}, and its extension to \LP-type problems \cite{sw-cblpr-92,msw-sblp-96}.
-Intuitively, \LP-type problems include low dimensional convex programming (a standard example is the smallest enclosing ball of a point set in constant dimension).
-However, surprisingly, such problems also include problems that are not convex in nature -- for example, deciding if a set of (axis parallel) rectangles can be pierced by three points is an \LP-type problem.
+Intuitively, \LP-type problems include low-dimensional convex programming (a standard example is the smallest enclosing ball of a point set in constant dimension).
+However, surprisingly, such problems also include problems that are not convex in nature -- for example, deciding if three points can pierce a set of (axis-parallel) rectangles is an \LP-type problem.
 Other examples of prune-and-search algorithms that work in linear time include \begin{inparaenum}[(i)] \item computing an ear in a triangulation of a polygon \cite{eet-seupr-93}, \item searching in sorted matrices \cite{fj-gsrsm-84}, and \item ham-sandwich cuts in two dimensions \cite{lms-ahsc-94}. \end{inparaenum} Of course, there are many other examples of using prune and search with running time that is super-linear.

 \item \textbf{Grids.} Rabin \cite{r-pa-76} used randomization, the floor function, and hashing to compute the closest pair of a set of points in the plane, in expected linear time.
 Golin \etal{} \cite{grss-sracp-95} presented a simplified version of this algorithm, and Smid provides a survey of algorithms on closest pair problems \cite{s-cppcg-00}.
 A prune and search variant of this algorithm was suggested by Khuller and Matias \cite{km-srsac-95}.
 Of course, the usage of grids and hashing to perform approximate point-location is quite common in practice.
-By itself, this is already sufficient to break lower bounds in the comparison model, for example for $k$-center clustering \cite{h-cm-04}.
+By itself, this is already sufficient to break lower bounds in the comparison model, for example, for $k$-center clustering \cite{h-cm-04}.
 The only direct extension of Rabin's algorithm the authors are aware of is the work by Har-Peled and Mazumdar \cite{hm-facsk-05} showing a linear time $2$-approximation to the smallest ball containing $k$ points (out of $n$ given points).